Russian PM criticises official for threats to block Twitter

-MOSCOW Prime Minister Dmitry Medvedev criticised an official on Friday for threatening that Moscow could block online networking site Twitter (TWTR.N), in an apparent attempt to silence rumours that Russia could cut access.
+MOSCOW, May 16 Prime Minister Dmitry Medvedev criticised an official on Friday for threatening that Moscow could block online networking site Twitter, in an apparent attempt to silence rumours that Russia could cut access.

 His comments, posted on his Facebook page, came after the deputy director of Russia's communications watchdog agency Maksim Ksenzov told Izvestia newspaper that Russia's blocking of U.S.-based Twitter had become "unavoidable".